csanchiz/kinesis-poster-worker/README.md

 * * *
 ## Getting Started

-To get this example working with Python 3, first install boto3 using:
+To get this example working with Python 3, first install the required dependencies:
 ```
-$ pip install boto3
+$ pip install -r requirements.txt
 ```

 Configure your AWS credentials using one of these methods: